rishabh254/kaggle-scene-classification/README.md

 2, and so on.
 The labels correspond to the digit file, so the first line of labels.txt is the label for the digit in the first line of digit.txt.

-2. Training and test images are to be included in the subdirectory bigbangtheory (Due to constraints, I haven't uploaded them here, feel free to email me if you need the images).
+2. Training and test images are to be included in the subdirectory bigbangtheory (*Due to constraints, I haven't uploaded them here, feel free to email me if you need the images*).
 The training image ids and labels are given in train.mat.
 This file contains two variables: imgIds and lbs. imgIds is a column vector and each row has a name of image in the training set. lbs is a matrix denoting the label for the image with the corresponding index.
-There are total 8 classes for the dataset: living room (1), kitchen (2), hallway (3), Penny’s living room (4), cafeteria (5), Cheesecake factory (6), laundry room (7), and comic bookstore (8). <br>
+There are total 8 classes for the dataset: living room (1), kitchen (2), hallway (3), Penny’s living room (4), cafeteria (5), Cheesecake factory (6), laundry room (7), and comic bookstore (8).
-Validation set is not provided for this question.
-You have to do cross validation to find the parameter for the best performance.
-You can implement cross validation by yourself, or you can use LibSVM functionality.
-Image ids for test set are given in test.mat.

-# Install:

 # Dependencies:
 Download LibSVM [https://www.csie.ntu.edu.tw/˜cjlin/libsvm/].
 Follow the instruction in README to install LibSVM for Matlab.
 Two main functions of LibSVM that you should